pranav8196/Hangman_Algo_PranavD/README.md

 You will see a confirmation that the model has loaded and the server is running on http://127.0.0.1:5000.

 3. Evaluating the Model
-The model's performance is evaluated using the test_harness.py script.
+The algorithm's performance is evaluated using the test_harness.py script.
 This script reads a list of words from an external file, plays a full game for each one, and reports the final results.

 To run with your own list of 100 words: